-Beginning in 2020-21, in addition to other graduation requirements, a student must meet one of the following requirements to graduate (Public Act 101-0180):
+In addition to other graduation requirements, a student must meet one of the following requirements to graduate (Public Act 101-0180):

 - 1. File the FAFSA application, or - 2.
 File the alternate application for Illinois Financial Aid, or - 3.
 File a waiver/opt-out with the school district.